The Probe Inspector

 The canvas

 The canvas is the central area of the Probe Inspector.
+It displays the visual comparison between the Figma design and the live webpage, with markers showing where findings are located.

-• switching view modes
+• switch view modes

-• navigating between probe versions
+• switch between probe versions

 View controls

-The Issues panel
+The Findings panel

 The Versions panel